 Looking ahead, here are some key takeaways I'd like to give you.
 First, operationally, we have built strong new growth engines for Baidu Core, which we believe will boost Baidu Core's revenue growth in the coming years.
 Baidu AI Cloud uniqueness in AI capabilities continues to outgrow most of our peers.

 Apollo Go continues to solidify its position as the largest autonomous ride-hailing service provider in the world.
-Apollo Go has entered a new chapter with fully family ride-hailing onopen roads.
+Apollo Go has entered a new chapter with fully driverless ride-hailing onopen roads.
 While the launch of our purpose-built RT6 robotaxi vehicles for ride-hailing at really low cost, Apollo Go is set to accelerate its operation, further differentiating from our peers in both technology and operation.

 And the second takeaway financially is -- the mobile ecosystem will continue to generate strong cash flow to fund our investments in cloud and intelligent driving.
 On a separate note, we are also excited about iQIYI's continuous efforts in improving operational efficiency. iQIYI once again generated operating profit in Q2, the second consecutive quarter to report positive operating profit on both GAAP and non-GAAP financial measure.
 Furthermore, iQIYI generated positive net operating cash flow in the quarter for the first time.

 Before I turn the call to Rong, I'd like to highlight that we will be added to the Hang Seng Index from September 5.
-We believe with the inclusion of Hang Seng Index, one of the best known indices in Asia, the Hong Kong shares of Baidu will receive more on flow.
+We believe with the inclusion of Hang Seng Index, one of the best known indices in Asia, the Hong Kong shares of Baidu will receive more front flow.
 Overall, I'm very proud of the team's strong execution in the quarter and remain excited about our future.

 With that, let me turn the call over to Rong to go through our financial highlights.